loopwerk/loopwerk.io/content/articles/2025-12-26-home-assistant-review.md

 But in practice, it was messy.

 I had a Philips Hue hub sitting in a closet, plus Tado’s “internet bridge”.
 Each system came with its own app.
 Hue synced to Apple HomeKit, but Tado didn’t, which meant I could use Siri for lighting but not for heating.
 My solar panels had yet another app, entirely separate from the rest of my smart home, just to get basic insights into energy production.
-On top of that, Tado charges a monthly subscription to enable automatic home/away geofencing, so the heating would turn off when I left the house.
+On top of that, Tado charged a monthly subscription to enable automatic home/away geofencing, so the heating would turn off when I left the house.

 I was getting increasingly fed up with the situation: too many apps, too many hubs, too much cloud dependency, and a subscription for something that really shouldn’t require one.
 That’s when I started looking for alternatives and quickly ran into Home Assistant.

-## Before and after

-Before Home Assistant, Philips Hue lights and buttons were managed through the Hue app and Hue hub, then synced to HomeKit.
-That worked reasonably well.
-I could control lights with Siri and set up basic automations, like turning on the downstairs lights before sunset.

-Tado’s smart radiators were a different story.
-They were managed entirely through Tado’s app and cloud, with no HomeKit integration at all.
-I couldn’t use Siri to change the temperature in a room, and I had to pay €4 per month for geofencing.

-My solar panel installation also lived completely on its own.
-It was Wi-Fi connected, but only accessible through the manufacturer’s app, which showed daily and monthly production numbers but wasn’t connected to anything else in my home.

-The Logitech Circle View camera worked directly with Apple HomeKit and Apple’s Secure Video, recording footage to iCloud without additional fees.
-It did not integrate with Home Assistant and still doesn’t — it lives purely inside Apple’s Home app.
-That part of the setup was, and remains, separate.
+## What changed

 After switching to Home Assistant, things became a lot simpler.